Aaronius/get-apex-domain/README.md

 An apex domain is the longest portion of a domain that does not contain a subdomain.
 In the case of `store.example.co.uk`, `example.co.uk` would be the apex domain.

 When a website owner attempts to register a domain name, they cannot register a domain matching an effective top-level domain (e.g., `com`, `co.uk`) due to restrictions controlled by registrars.
-However, domains ending in an effective top-level domain are allowed (e.g., `example.com`, `example.co.uk`).
-This is the apex domain.
-The domain name owner can then create subdomains ending in the domain they registered (e.g., `store.example.com`, `store.example.co.uk`).
+However, domains ending in an effective top-level domain are allowed (e.g., `example.com`, `example.co.uk`). **This is the apex domain.** The domain name owner can then create subdomains ending in the domain they registered (e.g., `store.example.com`, `store.example.co.uk`), but subdomains are not apex domains.

 ## Requirements